Tim-Liam-Hill/Acid/README.md

 * Name has restrictions (see later)
 * put brackets if you want, I don't care and neither does acid.
 * functions can be defined anywhere, don't have to be defined before they are called (? sure about this??)
+* Return statement always maps to the function in which in appears.

 If any of these decisions do not make sense to you, maybe you should try more psychedelics.
 If it doesn't make sense to you, that is likely a good thing.